Romea/romea-core-filtering/README.md

 ## **Authors**

-The Romea Core Filtering library was written by **Jean Laneurit**, based on his thesis work under the supervision of **Roland Chapuis**.
+The romea_core_filtering library was written by **Jean Laneurit**, based on his thesis work under the supervision of **Roland Chapuis**.
 Several individuals contributed scientifically to this project:

 **Jean Laneurit**
 **Roland Chapuis**